blindnet-io/blindsend/README.md

 # Blindsend

 Blindsend is an open source tool for private, end-to-end encrypted file exchange between two agents.
+Blindsend works by having a file requesting party (which is also a file receiver) providing a password to generate a file exchange link via blindsend, and transmitting the link to the file Sender.
+The Sender then uses the link to upload the file, which is first encrypted before uploading it to blindsend.
+After successful upload, the Receiver uses the password and the same link to download the encrypted file.
+Once downloaded, the file is decrypted locally on Receiver's machine.

 Blindsend conists of two parts:
 1. [Back-end](https://github.com/blindnet-io/blindsend-be), which provides a REST API for managing file exchange workflows.
 It is designed in such a way that it can never decrypt exchanged files.